pkmn/engine/src/lib/gen1/README.md

   specific *slot* (e.g. the 2nd move slot), and a Pokémon's moves can change after Transform (this is not an issue with Disable + Mimic because Mimic happens to replace the same slot).
-Transform also has a bad interaction with Pokémon Showdown's buggy Haze implementation, as Haze on Pokémon Showdown does not copy unmodified stats, leaving the Transformed Pokémon with inccorect stats.
+Transform also has a bad interaction with Pokémon Showdown's buggy Haze implementation, as Haze on Pokémon Showdown does not copy unmodified stats, leaving the Transformed Pokémon with incorrect stats.
   Furthermore, transforming and then using Mirror Move / Metronome can result in [glitchy behavior and softlocks](https://pkmn.cc/bulba/Transform_glitches#Transform_.2B_Mirror_Move.2FMetronome_PP_error)